-- 3.3.1 Any request from an individual for confirmation as to whether or not personal data concerning him or her are being processed and, where that is the case, access to the personal data will be directed in the first instance to the Head of Community Services. - 3.3.2 The principles of Sections 45 of the Data Protection Act 2018 and The General Data Protection Regulations 2016 Article 15 (Rights of Data Subjects and others) shall be followed in respect of every request.
-Those Sections are reproduced at Appendix B. - 3.3.3 Any person making a request must be able to prove his identity and provide sufficient information to enable the data to be located.
+- 3.3.1 Any request from an individual for confirmation as to whether or not personal data concerning him or her are being processed and, where that is the case, access to the personal data will be directed in the first instance to the Head of Digital and Community Services. - 3.3.2 The principles of Sections 45 of the Data Protection Act 2018 and UK General Data Protection Regulations, Article 15 (Rights of Data Subjects and others) shall be followed in respect of every request where processing is undertaken under Part 2 of the Data Protection Act 2018.
+Those Sections are reproduced at Appendix B. - Any person making a request must be able to prove his identity and provide sufficient information to enable the data to be located.
 Information appertaining to 'Subject Access' is included at Appendix C.